Buyers Who Waive Home Inspections Have Been Finding Mold After Moving In!

-The potential for mold in warm climates like here in Fresno is as high as the demand for houses.
+The potential for mold in warm climates like here in Santa Clara is as high as the demand for houses.
 Mold grows best between 60°F and 80°F degrees.
 If the humidity level is high—like after a rainstorm—mold spores can take root in attics, basements, and crawl spaces.

 Home inspections help you find the warning signs of mold and can alert you to other potential dangers as well.
 A leaky roof, cracked basement walls, or poor water drainage on the lot can mean that it’s only a matter of time before mold sets in.
 Additionally, structural damage and wiring or plumbing problems can cost thousands of dollars to repair.

 Waiving a home inspection and finding mold is bad, but waving the inspection and finding a leaky roof or crumbling foundation can be much much worse!
 If you still want to win a bidding war, here are some alternative tactics you can try instead of waiving inspections.